ThreatNG Security

 • WAF Discovery and Identification: ThreatNG determines if a Web Application Firewall (WAF) exists.
 WAFs can help mitigate cookie poisoning by filtering malicious traffic and blocking known attack patterns.

-• Known Vulnerabilities: ThreatNG scans for known vulnerabilities in web applications, including those related to session management and cookie handling, which can be exploited for cookie poisoning.
+• Known Vulnerabilities: ThreatNG scans web applications for known vulnerabilities, including those related to session management and cookie handling, which can be exploited for cookie poisoning.

 • Web Application Hijack Susceptibility Security Rating: ThreatNG assesses web applications for vulnerabilities that allow attackers to hijack sessions or manipulate cookies, clearly indicating the organization's risk level.